Because when God opens the door no man can shut it!

 Which we never tire of feasting our eyes on!
 And they’re beautiful in all seasons.
 Don’t you agree?
 We are ever grateful for this gift—our dream come true!
 And our hearts will always say, “The Lord has indeed done great things for us!!”

 Wouldn’t you like to come see for yourself?
-The espresso pot is always on, and ready for visitors!
+Well, the espresso pot is always on, ready for visitors!